KingsMentor/MobileVisionBarcodeScanner/README.md

 4. Ensure your code is properly tested.
 5. Ensure your commits follow the <a href="https://udacity.github.io/git-styleguide/" target="_blank">accepted commit message style</a>
 5. Submit a pull request.

+#License
+The MIT License (MIT).
+Please see the [License File](https://github.com/KingsMentor/MobileVisionBarcodeScanner/blob/master/README.md) for more information.